Learn to Scuba Dive in 2017 – Get PADI Open Waters Certified in Australia

 If you MUST see Uluru (formerly known as Ayers Rock)

 If Uluru (pronounced Ool-lah-roo) is on your Must Do Wish List, then you’ll need 2 or 3 days to get there and back to any semblance of civilization.
 I’m letting you know now so there aren’t tears later.
-Jump online and check out flight costs and times from different city centres to Alice Springs, and Uluru.
-There’s also a bit of a monopoly on accommodation at Uluru so expect some big costs when it comes to hotels and even camp sites.
+Jump online and check out flight costs and times from different city centers to Alice Springs, and Uluru.
+There’s also a bit of a monopoly on accommodation at Uluru so expect some big costs when it comes to hotels and even campsites.

 Come on, you know you want to...

 Getting your Scuba Open Waters Divers certificate in Australia is a great start to your scuba adventure.
 Australia is a spectacular place of natural beauty, with high safety standards and warm waters.

 How many more reasons do you need to visit the great southern land down under?